Welcome to the Horizon Charter Schools - Sacramento Charter Schools

 Home Study, Area Classes, and Activities

 During the early years, Horizon Charter School was entirely a home-based independent study program.
-In response to parent requests to supplement the home study program, core and enrichment classes were developed and offered in Lincoln, Roseville, Auburn, Elk Grove, and Placerville.
+In response to parent requests to supplement the home study program, core and enrichment classes were developed and offered in Roseville, Sacramento, Auburn, Elk Grove, and Placerville.

 HCS established the Lincoln Montessori Community Cooperative, a site-based K-8 school program, in 1998.
 This program has grown from a small co-op of 14 students to the present 135 students housed in our small, friendly facility on First Street in Lincoln.